jitsi/jitsi-meet/doc/API.md

         - DTMF_SUPPORT_CHANGED - notifies if at least one user supports DTMF. (parameters - supports(boolean))
         - USER_ROLE_CHANGED - notifies that role of some user changed. (parameters - id(string), role(string))
         - CONFERENCE_FAILED - notifies that user failed to join the conference. (parameters - errorCode(JitsiMeetJS.errors.conference))
+        - KICKED - notifies that user has been kicked from the conference.

     2. connection
         - CONNECTION_FAILED - indicates that the server connection failed.